josuedhg/rol-game/README.md

-# c code template
+# Rol Game

-This is a template for coding in C
+This is a basic text based rol game